The online platform offers an easy way for users to access savings and deposit products from banks across Europe.

 Raisin is an online marketplace for savings products across Europe.
-It is based in Germany and says its mission is to enable "savings without barriers".
+It's based in Germany and says its mission is to enable "savings without barriers".

-Signing up with Raisin is simple and requires just one online registration.
-Once registered, you can choose from numerous savings products from banks throughout Europe and manage your savings entirely online too.
+Signing up to Raisin is fairly simple and requires just one online registration.
+Once registered, you can choose from numerous savings and deposit products from banks throughout Europe and manage your savings entirely online too.

 To sign up, all you need to do is follow these simple steps: